ahmadteeb/EmuDrop/README.md

 2. Navigation:
    - Use arrow keys or controller D-pad to navigate menus
-   - Press Enter/Start to select
+   - Press A to select
-   - Press Esc/Back to return to previous menu
+   - Press B to return to previous menu
-   - Use the on-screen keyboard for search
+   - Press Y to show on-screen keyboard for search
+   - Press X to show the downloads status
+   - Press L/R for page navigation

 3. Downloading Games:
    - Browse categories or search for specific games